 It’s one of the most popular destinations in Rome for visitors, so again, our advice is to come as early as you can, and take advantage of a pass or advance ticket purchase options so you can skip the ticket queue and go straight to the security line.

-We also have a detailed guide to visiting the Colosseum, which we recommend reading to help you make the most of your visit and not waste time in lines.
+We also have a detailed guide to visiting the Colosseum, which we recommend reading to help you make the most of your visit and not waste time in lines, as well as to understand the rules around passes, time slots and so on!

 9. Roman Forum & Palatine Hill